Patrick-L-vieira/python-weather-GUI/README.md

 ## Custom Format Codes
 The application uses custom format codes provided by `wttr.in` to specify the desired weather parameters in the output.
-Refer to `wttr.in`'s documentation for a complete list of available codes.
+Refer to [wttr.in](https://github.com/chubin/wttr.in) documentation for a complete list of available codes.
 The format string used in this application is:

 `%c+%t(%f)°C+%w+%V+%p`